RavensbourneWebMedia/UX-design/sessions/03/README.md

 ### Blog

-Pick your favourite digital museum experience from [Amy's presentation last week](https://docs.google.com/presentation/d/1vTxxRo03hyqhA3zjIf48S2npBAu4DEDTbVITadu7r9Y/edit?usp=sharing) and blog about it.
+Pick your favourite digital museum experience from [last week's presentation](https://docs.google.com/presentation/d/1vTxxRo03hyqhA3zjIf48S2npBAu4DEDTbVITadu7r9Y/edit?usp=sharing) and blog about it.

 Focus on these aspects (in no particular order):